 Graham said, “The aircraft used was XL392.
 This was borrowed from No 230 OCU (Operation Conversion Unit), especially for the occasion.
 I understand that the engine fit on that aircraft was deemed “safer” than that on the operational aircraft with 301s!
 Our crew were from No 44 (Rhodesia) Squadron based at Waddington, but the Captain for the day, Flt Lt John Lebrun was an OCU QFI (Qualified Flight Instructor).

 The flight was a Hi-Low sortie, with the low level portion being at 500 ft from Bass Rock (near Edinburgh) down to Hatfield plain and the River Trent.”

 Graham concluded, “The sortie went successfully, and HRH seemed suitably impressed.”

 After The Prince of Wales’ last training flight, he was qualified to wear the Royal Air Force Flying badge, which was presented to him on 20 August 1971 by Air Vice Marshal Sir Denis Spotswood during a ceremony at Cranwell, Lincolnshire.

-Flt Lt John Lebrun not only has the honour of being part of Exercise Golden Eagle, he also has the honour of flying the last Vulcan out of RAF Finningley, now Doncaster Sheffield Airport and permanent home of Vulcan XH558.
+Flt Lt John Lebrun not only has the honour of being part of Exercise Golden Eagle, he also has the honour of flying the last Vulcan out of RAF Finningley, now Doncaster Sheffield Airport and home of Vulcan XH558.

 In communication with Dr Robert Pleming in 2011, after watching a BBC news item about XH558 returning home to ex-RAF Finningley, John said “I was a qualified flying instructor on Vulcans in the late 60s and early 70s.
 It turned out that with the best of plans and organisation to do otherwise, I, an ordinary QFI, flew the last Vulcan, XH563, out of Finningley on 16 December 1969.”